 How much food do you throw out each day?
 Several studies have concluded that the largest amount of food waste occurs in households1.
 Data shows that in the U.K., households generate up to 7.1 million tonnes of wasted food per year5.
 In the U.S., a single individual could generate up to 219 pounds of wasted food each year4.
 This 30 day zero food waste challenge targets how we consume food at home, with the aim of helping us improve our food habits.

 Food waste is a major contributor to some of the environmental issues we face today.
 One of them is world hunger, especially in sub-Saharan African regions where food waste starts from the harvest process.
 In fact, up to 37% of food can be lost post-harvest.

 Another is climate change.
 If we combined the food wasted every year into a single country, it would be the third-largest producer of greenhouse gasses3 (which contribute to climate change), right behind China and the U.S. Some examples of these gases are methane gas and CO2 which can linger in our atmosphere for thousands of years.

 Clearly, there are many reasons why we need to think about reducing food waste.
-Now that we understand the environmental impact of household food waste, we may want to take responsibility for how our personal food habits contribute.
+Now that we understand the benefits for the environment of zero household food waste, we may want to take responsibility for how our personal food habits contribute.
 The zero-waste food challenge is one of the many ways to do this in a fun way.

 Anyone can join this challenge at any time.
 It encourages you to go for a period of time without wasting any food (or as little food as possible, usually beyond the point of consumption).
 Your zero food waste challenge can last for as long as you can manage; the longer, the better.